tremor-rs/tremor-www-docs/docs/CII.md

 __The project SHOULD respond to a majority (>50%) of enhancement requests in the last 2-12 months (inclusive).__

 Met.
-It is up to contributors to submit enhancement requests via the RFP process.  https://github.com/wayfair-incubator/tremor-runtime/tree/master/docs/development/process/rfp.md
+It is up to contributors to submit enhancement requests via the RFC process.  https://github.com/wayfair-tremor/tremor-rfcs.

 __The project MUST have a publicly available archive for reports and responses for later searching.__